patbonecrusher/SlidingPanels.Touch/README.md

-This is a library providing panels to a monotouch app, much like the Facebook iOS left and right panels.
+This is a library providing sliding panels (often called Hamburger menus or Flyout menus) to a monotouch app, much like the Facebook iOS left and right panels.

-This is fresh out of the oven.
-Mostly have bugs.
-Not tested on iPad yet.
+This has been tested on iPhone and iPad and currently seems to be working pretty well.
+No unit tests as of yet (bad bad coder!)...